 As discussed in the summary of significant accounting policies, qualifying purchases, major renewals and improvements are capitalized, while replacements, maintenance and repairs which do not materially extend the useful lives of the assets are expensed.
 Upon sale or retirement of fixed assets, the cost and related accumulated depreciation are eliminated from the respective accounts and any resulting gain or loss is included in current operations.
-As of June 30, 2011 and 2010 the fixed assets includes computer software for \$4,995 which has been fully depreciated.
-In addition during the year ending June 30, 2011 the Agency acquired leasehold improvements valued at \$1,235 that was put in use during July 2011.
-There is no depreciation expense during the years ended June 30, 2011 and 2010.
+During the year ending June 30, 2011 the Agency acquired leasehold improvements valued at \$1,235 that was put in use during July 2011.
+Depreciation expense during the years ended June 30, 2012 and 2011 are \$412 and \$-0- respectively.

-NOTE H - PRESERVES/LAND HELD FOR SALE
+NOTE H-PRESERVES